Free life insurance quotes in minutes

 7. Wait for approval

 Life insurance companies evaluate the risk of insuring you and how much you’ll pay for your policy through a process called underwriting.
-Once it’s over, the insurer will determine your final premiums.
+During underwriting, your insurer will evaluate your overall risk based on your gender, age, health history, and lifestyle.
+Based on this evaluation, the insurer will determine how much your coverage will cost.

 This waiting period can take four to six weeks, but sometimes longer if parts of your application require more documentation.
 For example, the insurance company may request an attending physician statement (APS) from your doctor, which provides additional information about your health.